 Nizoral shampoo is a topical treatment for dandruff.
 It contains the active ingredient ketoconazole, which is commonly used to treat fungal infections like athlete’s foot.
-But it’s also used to treat scalp conditions including pityriasis versicolor, seborrheic dermatitis and dandruff.
+In addition, it’s also used to treat scalp conditions including pityriasis versicolor, seborrheic dermatitis, and dandruff.

 In this article, you’ll find out:

 Nizoral may help improve hair loss.
 Studies suggest that ketoconazole can improve hair loss caused by fungal infections or androgenetic alopecia.
-Ketoconazole is the active ingredient in Nizoral shampoo, so there are promising signs that using Nizoral will help stimulate hair regrowth if you’re losing hair.
+Ketoconazole stimulates hair growth and is the active ingredient in Nizoral shampoo, so there are promising signs that using Nizoral will help stimulate hair regrowth if you’re losing hair.

 Nizoral may also reduce hair loss by reducing follicle inflammation caused by the pityriasis fungus on the scalp .
 So if your hair loss is related to a fungal condition like pityriasis amiantacea or seborrheic dermatitis, Nizoral shampoo may help.